otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/assessment-tasks/01-tower-defence-fighting-back.md

 Select **Enemy** in the prefabs folder and add a **Rigidbody 2D** component to it.
 Set **Body Type** to **Kinematic**.

 Add a **Circle collider 2D** with a **Radius** of 1.

+We are now going to set up something a bit tricky - a **delegate**, which is a function that can be passed around like a variable.
+We will use this to notify all the monsters when an enemy has been destroyed - this is so they don't try to keep attacking it and cause errors.

+Create a new C# script called **EnemyDestructionDelegate** and add it as a component to the **Enemy** prefab.